Niyiojeyinka/PHP-Multi-Cloud-School-Management-/README.md

 PHP 5.6+,MSQL 5+
 <br>

+## NOTICE :

-<b>NOTICE : </b>This project was urgently needed when it was written and was not originally plan to be open source so work is still going on it to suit the new goal
+This project was urgently needed when it was written and was not originally plan to be open source so work is still going on it to suit the new goal

-<b>On Development: Currently heavily buggy</b>
+<b>On Development: Currently heavily buggy-please, when all necessary bug have been resolved,this readme file will be updated with this text deleted .thank you